Roslin-Aquaculture/Axiom-SNParray-Variant-and-Sample-QC-and-visualisation/README.md

 ## Generating genotype data from Axas ##

 Whilst the software provides standard parameters for sample and array QC, it is possible to extract genotypes from all individuals and filter them manually using [plink](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1950838/).
-For this, genotyping data must be exported in PLINK PED, without specifying thresholds to the sample and variant CR.
+For this, genotyping data must be exported in `PLINK PED`, without specifying thresholds to the sample and variant CR.
 This will generate two files: a ".map" and ".ped" which must be imported to the HPC for furhter analysis.

 ## Screening for Sample CR in PLINK ##

-Once the files have been imported to the HPC, QC can be done using PLINK. <br /> Data missingess within individuals and variants can be explored using the command:
+Once the files have been imported to the HPC, QC can be done using `PLINK`. <br /> Data missingess within individuals and variants can be explored using the command:

 ```
 plink --file (yourfilename) --missing
 ```
 This command will generate two files: <br />
-**.imiss** (individual missingness) <br />
+`**.imiss**` (individual missingness) <br />
-**.lmiss** (variant missingness) <br />
+`**.lmiss**` (variant missingness) <br />

 From these two files, you can estimate the average CR of your indivduals/variants as well as identify those that fall under the selected threshold.
 Whilst the threshold for sample CR is normally > 90%, and variant CR of > 95%, depending on your data and aims of your study, you can select different thresholds.